-In 2017, new long-term bilateral financing facilities were arranged for an aggregate amount of Euros 30 million and an average duration of 4 years.
+In 2017, new long-term bilateral financing facilities were arranged for an aggregate amount of Euros 40 million and 3-year maturity and possibility of extension of maturity between one and two years.

-Loans and borrowings, including the financing facilities and loans described above, have a combined limit of Euros 634 million and Euros 431 million at December 31, 2017 and 2016, respectively.
-Consequently, Euros 147 million and Euros 118 million, respectively, were available for draw down at those dates.
-Furthermore, a limit of Euros 20 million was available in discounting lines in 2017 and 2016, with no amounts having been used at either of the year-end closes.
+Loans and borrowings, including the financing facilities and loans described above, have a combined limit of Euros 610 million and Euros 552 million at December 31, 2018 and 2017, respectively.
+Consequently, Euros 199 million and Euros 147 million, respectively, were available for draw down at those dates.
+Furthermore, a limit of Euros 20 million was available in discounting lines in 2018 and 2017, with no amounts having been used at either of the year-end closes.

-The average effective interest rates (APR) at the reporting dates for bank borrowings were approximately 1.41% and 1.90% in 2017 and 2016, respectively.
+The average effective interest rates (APR) at the reporting dates for bank borrowings were approximately 1.1% and 1.41% in 2018 and 2017, respectively.